alpyen/fpga-mediaplayer/README.md

 ## HDL
 - Implement the Audio Driver
+  - Audio Driver to eat data from Fifo and decode
+    - What happens when 1 bit is eaten
   - Use Generic for Memory Address width
-  - Audio Driver to eat data from Fifo and decode
   - I2S Master to output samples to I2S2 PMOD-Board
     - How to handle the CDC between Audio Driver and I2S Master?
   - Add Base Address to the TLE so the data is not assumed to be at address zero